Zolikon/shellshow/sample.md

 text: applies a style token.

-align: center is the default — no metadata needed.
+align: left is the default — no metadata needed.

 <!-- meta[align:right] -->